way2enjoy2/way2enjoy-python/README.md

 python way2enjoy.py
 ```

-The generated file will be saved in a folder named tiny in the current directory.
+The generated file will be saved in a folder named way2enjoy in the current directory.

 **Run example and size comparison (there is a picture with the truth):**